-The Materials and Services Charge has been set at \$303 for 2016.
+The Materials and Services Charge has been set at \$310 for 2018.
 The week prior to school commencing is identified for the payment of fees and for parents to apply for school card.
-A reminder SMS will be sent early in 2016.
-The school will be open from 8:00am to 4:00pm on these days
+A reminder SMS will be sent early in 2018.
+The school will be open on Wednesday 17January until Thursday 25 January, from 8:00am to 3:30pm on these days.